smartdevicelink/sdl_server/documentation/docs/Overview/index.md

 # Overview
 This document provides the information for creating and integrating the SmartDeviceLink (SDL) server component with the mobile libraries and vehicle's Head Unit (HU).

-The SDL server's main purpose is to curates [policy tables](/policytable) composed of rules and permissions defined by a vehice's OEM.
+The SDL server's main purpose is to curate [policy tables](policytable) composed of rules and permissions defined by a vehice's OEM.
 Each vehicle will download it's policy table and use it to govern SDL behaviors.
 Additionaly, SDL servers can be used to gather usage information and provide additional functionality defined by the OEM.

 ## Abbreviations and Definitions
 Abbreviations used in this document are collected in the table below